Spring Cleaning: Baby & New Mom Gear

 Maternity & Nursing Clothes + Confronting your Pre-Pregnancy Closet

-If you’re feeling brave with Spring Fever and have the ambition to go through your pre-pregnancy clothes, or have recently been inspired by Marie Kondo, consider an afternoon (or morning, etc) of clothes sorting.
-Invite a friend over for company, solidarity, accountability, and to help entertain your kid.
-My recommended categories:
+If you’re feeling brave with Spring Fever and have the ambition to go through your pre-pregnancy clothes, consider a clothes sorting date.
+Invite a friend over for company, solidarity, accountability, and to help entertain your kid while you make piles:

 Most postpartum bodies go through an evolution - as hormones adjust, breastfeeding regulates or ends, exercise re-enters life, etc. For these few months or couple years, consider renting as your sizes change!
 Having clothes that feel good and fit well can provide a real confidence boost, and there are some fun options choose from, saving you from investing time and money on a wardrobe that you don't intend to keep for long.
 Here are lists from Vogue and MySubscriptionAddiction to peruse for what fits your style.